jamesquinlan/Intro-Database-SQL/lectures/storedprocedures.md

 `IF...ELSEIF...ELSE`: conditional flow control.

-`CASE...WHEN...ELSE`: also a conditional flow control typically used when there are a small number of conditional cases
+`CASE...WHEN...ELSE`: also a conditional flow control typically used when there are a small number of cases

 `WHILE...DO...LOOP`: repetition structure that continually executes while a condition is true